looosha/Mini-Ray-Tracer/README.md

 Mini Ray Tracer is a 3D-graphics renderer that synthesizes a photorealistic snapshot of a scene, individually tracing the path of each ray from the observer's perspective.
 It is a working console application where the input is a description of the 3-dimensional scene and the output is a PNG image.

 This self-proposed project was created to fulfill one of the requirements of the course COMP 2012H Fall 2019 in HKUST.
-Implementation and algorithm behind the project was explained in the following pdf file: https://drive.google.com/file/d/1gIxRG7IrHpc7Z-HVAODMjoI7Siqgfa7-/view?usp=sharing.
+Implementation and algorithm behind the project were explained in the following pdf file: https://drive.google.com/file/d/1gIxRG7IrHpc7Z-HVAODMjoI7Siqgfa7-/view?usp=sharing.

 ## Running the tests